dougepsotic/pic-interpreter/README.md

 Web page selects/uploads an image to AWS S3 and displays image recognition labels from the AWS Rekognition service accessed via REST API.

 Built using React and AWS Amplify.
 Amplify automatically creates the IAM, S3, API Gateway, and Lambda cloud resources within AWS.

+An open source project of Epsotic - www.epsotic.com